kayomarz/ml-select/README.md

   cross browser manner.

-+ Hence we use an [react-select](https://react-select.com/home) which is an existing UI library.
++ Hence we use an [react-select](https://react-select.com/home) which is an existing UI library working across browsers.

 ## Customizing `react-select`

-Following was done to meet the requirements of our component.
+Following `react-select` customizations were done .

 ### props